Kevin Weldon: Early life

 Weldon was born on 14 December 1933 in Ingham, Queensland, the youngest of five children.
 His father, Vivian, was the local Ford dealer.
 At the start of World War II, the family moved to Brisbane where, at the age of 15, he joined the Pacific Surf Club as a cadet, which sparked his interest in the surf life-saving movement.
 Throughout the years, he rose through the ranks of the club, eventually becoming president.
 At this time, the club was one of the most reputable in Queensland.

 Weldon attended the Brisbane Grammar School, but left in early 1949 because of the sudden death of his mother.
 He later enrolled in night classes at a local college, where he studied colour etching.

 Career

 Early career (1953–1962)

 Weldon began his career at the Brisbane Truth newspaper in the process engraving department, working with the halftone colour etcher.
 Shortly after, he joined the Royal Australian Naval Reserve, becoming a lieutenant in 1956.

-By 1957, at the age of 23, Weldon had established a new branch of Grenville Publishing in Queensland and employed a staff of eight.
+By 1957, Weldon had established a new branch of Grenville Publishing in Queensland and employed a staff of eight.
 Two years later, he was appointed general manager of sales and moved to Sydney.
 In 1963, he published his first book, Cake Decorating and Icing by Beryl Guertner.